browserengineering/book/book/security.md

 Let's imagine an attacker that wants to know your username on our guest book server.
-When you're logged in, the guest book includes your username in the "Hello, so and so" header, so it's enough for the attacker to read the guest book web page with your cookies.
+When you're logged in, the guest book includes your username in the "Hello, so and so" header, so it's enough for the attacker to read the guest book web page with your cookies, in order to find out your name and violate your privacy.

 `XMLHttpRequest` could let them do that.
 Say the user visits the attacker's website[^why-visit-attackers], which then executes the